gaetankamdje-wabo/OpenDQA/README.md

 4. In **Step 3**, select which of the 77 built-in checks to run (checks requiring unavailable columns are dimmed).
 5. In **Step 4**, optionally define custom checks using the visual rule builder.
 6. Click **"Run All Checks"** and review results in **Step 5** with the interactive dashboard.
-7. In **Step 6**, use guided cleansing with the ML assistant and export your final Word report and CSV.
+7. In **Step 6**, use guided cleansing with the assistant and export your final Word report and CSV.

 ---